chr15k/php-auth-generator/README.md

 # PHP Auth Generator

 A PHP library that focuses exclusively on **generating** HTTP authentication tokens, including Basic Auth, Bearer tokens, and JWTs with a fluent API.
-This library does not provide token decoding or verification functionality - it's a generator only.
 Built with zero dependencies, it's lightweight and adds token creation capabilities without bloating your project.

 > [!IMPORTANT]
 > This package is designed solely for **generating** authentication tokens.
 It does not include any token decoding, validation, or verification functionality.